JunyoungChoi92/ReactStudy/react.md

   1. BrowserRouter: a Router that uses the HTML5 history API to update the URL in response to navigation events.
   2. HashRouter: a Router that uses the URL hash to update the URL in response to navigation events.
   3. Route: a component that matches the current URL to a set of predefined paths and renders the corresponding component when a match is found.
-  4. Link: a component that allows the user to navigate to a new URL without reloading the entire page.
+  4. Link: a component that allows the user to navigate to a new URL **without** reloading the entire page.
+Additionally, the Link component provides additional features and functionalities that are specifically designed for use in React applications, such as the ability to programmatically navigate to different routes, the ability to pass data to components that are rendered for a given route, and the ability to control the active state of a link based on the current URL.
   5. Switch: a component that allows you to specify a fallback route that will be rendered if none of the Route components match the current URL.

 ```javascript